centiservice/mats3/README.md

 thread of a StageProcessor for Stage _N+1_, possibly on another node, will pick it up and continue the execution for this Flow.

-However, when coding, the Mats Endpoint _feels like_ synchronously invoking another Endpoint: You "invoke" (Request) another Endpoint, and then continue the code with the result of that method below the invocation.
+However, when coding, the Mats Endpoint _feels like_ **synchronously** invoking another Endpoint: You "invoke" (i.e. send a request message to) another Endpoint, and then continue the code with the reply of that invoked Endpoint right below the invocation.

+Contrast this with the traditional meaning of _asynchronous_ (callbacks, async/await, reactive), where the key point is to not block the thread while waiting for some external resource.
+However, even though you alleviate the blocking of threads, you will still have state stored in memory on that node in some async context object.
+If the server crashes, all those processes either kept in thread's call stack, or in async contexts, are lost - typically without trace, so you'll have to find some way to pinpoint which process instances went down along with the server.
+In Mats, the entire process state is kept in the messages' envelope.
+After the message has been sent, the thread is free to pick up new messages, since the state is kept in the message's envelope which is stored on the message broker.
+The server that did the processing is now free to crash!
+If the server crashes while executing a Stage, the message will be retried on another server, and the state will again be reconstituted from the message's envelope residing on the MQ.

 ### Distributed